pytroll/satpy/doc/source/readers.rst

 Adding a Reader to SatPy
 ========================

-This is described in the developer guide, see :ref:`custom-reader`
+This is described in the developer guide, see :doc:`dev_guide/custom_reader`.

 Implemented readers
 ===================